Nylilsa/nylilsa.github.io/guides/th17-maingame-score.md

 Depending on the token RNG, you will have to adapt to it, if possible predict and hug some tokens in advance to time their otter state for the transition, failing transitions means you aren't tracking tokens well enough.
 2. Only if the tokens allow it, [hl2]go for optimal bullet cancel[/hl2], same example as earlier: assuming the optimal cancel happens 3 seconds after the optimal time to cancel and collect otters, [hl2]PRIORITIZE TOKENS[/hl2], if the tokens and optimal bullet cancel align it's good, but it's rarely necessary.

+Bosses practice setups

+Practicing boss fights can be very tiring, it's one of wbawc's flaws when you compared it's practice to other games.
+For realistic meaningful practice, you need tokens on screen.
+Players used to struggle with it, but it recent times some of us have come up with "setups" for boss fights, the fastest way to spawn all the tokens needed for practice.

+Note: not all setups are perfectly realistic (same exact tokens) but all come pretty close, or at least as close as possible. most of those strats make use of suicides, make sure that you aren't losing to much power and use Thprac's infinite power if needed.
+Also do keep in mind that as usual the tokens that you may have entering each boss are different depending on your route, make the modifications you may need to the setups

+Eika:
+Start from second half 2, with a jellyfish hyper active (make it short hyper, like wolf otter eagle wolf or something) when it ends, suicide twice, make sure to only collect the 4 statics spawned from the suicides, at this point if you killed every enemy (just bomb the last three fairies) you should have 10 tokens on screen (7 beasts 3 fishes) and 4 otters in bar, this setup is just 1 beast of from being perfect.
+This is assuming a dupe, if you are doing dupeless, you can just consume a beast during dialogue.

+Urumi:
+Start from second half 3, with an horse token hyper active (short) when it ends, suicide once, collect the 2 statics.
+If you spawned every single token, start 4 otter with a life piece on dialogue, you should have 4 beasts 1 fish on screen. for dupeless: use a cow token, and suicide twice instead, 4 otter hyper using all 4 statics, and consume 1 beast during dialogue. both of those are perfect simulations.

+Kutaka:
+Start from second half 3, with an horse hyper active (short) when it ends, suicide twice, make sure to only collect the 4 statics spawned from the suicides. make sure to bomb the last fairy section and spawn 5 point tokens. at this point you can start a 5 otter hyper during dialogue, consume the life piece, and you will have a PERFECT simulation.
+For the dupeless setup, use a Cow token instead, and don't consume any tokens. this one can perfectly replicate the hyper skipping that you would do on kutaka spells in the 8B reference replay.

+Yachie:
+Yachie fight with dupe implies otter duping turtle, meaning we start from midboss:
+2 otters 1 fish token in bar, suicide once, leave the tokens on screen. spawn the turtle token at the usual 5 second ish mark. from there the simulation of turtle dupe is perfect -  a missing fish token.
+Dupeless: start from second half 2, 2 otters 1 fish 1 turtle in bar. suicide once, once dialogue starts, start at 3 otter hyper and consume 1 beast, you should have 3 beasts on screen, (normally 2 beasts 1 fish, but you also normally have a 4 otter hyper, we moved the fish from the screen to the hyper) almost perfect.

+Mayumi:
+Currently the WR run doesn't dupe so it's just one simple setup:
+Start on second half 2, with a cow token hyper (short). just bomb when the hyper ends to kill all the faires, start a 5 otter on dialogue and you have a perfect simulation.

+Keiki:
+keiki practice requires having token on screen, meaning midboss start: start with 4 tokens in bar (tokens irrelevant) suicide thrice. use one of the 6 statics to hyper, break it and spawn horse. at this point you would suicide again, collect 3 statics and 1 fish token.
+Activate hyper with another fish on dialogue, and with that, you should have 4 beasts 4 statics 1 horse on keiki, perfect simulation.
+Dupeless: same exact setup, just instead of starting hyper with 3 otters 2 fishes, you do 3 otters 1 fish and horse.

 ## Random details
 [hr_minor]